• Skip to main content

 Instructions

-• Pour in the red wine, using a wooden spoon to scrape up any browned bits from the bottom of the pot (this will help incorporate all the flavor).
+• Pour in white wine and scrape up browned bits from the bottom of the pot.

-• Using the back of your spoon, mash a few beans against the side of the pot to release the starch.
-This will help thicken the stew as it bakes in the oven.
+• Mash a few beans against the side of the pot to help thicken the mixture.

 Notes